dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

     ![Verify Deployment](images/13140-VerifyTheDeploymentSucceeded.png)

-1. Then in your browser open the web site in azure (`***http://<name>web.azurewebsites.net`***) checkout the new report !
+1. Then in your browser open the web site in azure (`***http://<name>web.azurewebsites.net`***) and check out the new report!

     ![Embedded Report Visible](images/13150-EmbeddedReportVisibleInAzure.png)

 1. The page is set to refresh automatically every 30 seconds.
-You should see that the report updates the data it displayes as well!
+You should see that the report updates the data it displays as well!

 ___